wso2-extensions/esb-connector-reliablemessage/docs/quickstart.md

 ```

 #### Initializing and using the Connector
-To use this connector for reliable messaging, you need to initialize it using the `<reliablemessage.init>`
+After adding connector through WSO2 Enterprise Integrator, to use this connector for reliable messaging, you need to initialize it using the `<reliablemessage.init>`
 element as follows,

 ```xml